Zinedine Zidane: Retirement

 Since his retirement, Zidane has regularly played for the Real Madrid Veterans team.
 He has also made several futsal appearances.
 In 2015 he played in a futsal tournament in Dubai, United Arab Emirates, during which an opposition player received a yellow card to much amusement for taking an in-match selfie with Zidane.
 In an interview in June 2008, Zidane stated that he wanted to return to football, but that he had no immediate plans to do so.

 On 1 June 2009, Zidane was announced as the advisor to the president after Florentino Pérez was named president of Real Madrid for the second time.
 He, along with general director Jorge Valdano and sporting director Miguel Pardeza, were to be the key decisionmakers on the sporting side of the club.
 After France's dismal campaign in the 2010 World Cup, Zidane said that he did not plan to move into coaching any time soon.

 Qatar's 2022 World Cup bid committee announced in September 2010 that Zidane had been appointed as an ambassador for Qatar's attempt to host the 2022 World Cup.
 After FIFA announced on 2 December 2010 that Qatar had won the bid to host the 2022 World Cup, Zidane stated that he was "very pleased" with the outcome.
 Zidane spoke of the message he was trying to convey in the campaign: "I was saying that football belonged to the whole world.
-I’m proud to have made my contribution to a new country getting the World Cup.
+I'm proud to have made my contribution to a new country getting the World Cup.
 Qatar and the entire Middle East as a whole deserves this event and that makes me happy.
 It's a victory for the Arab world."
 Zidane has supported two Olympic bids for Paris, including the 2012 Summer Olympics which was narrowly won by London and later Paris' successful bid for the 2024 Summer Olympics.
-Paris will also be hosting the 2024 Summer Paralympics.
+Paris also hosted the 2024 Summer Paralympics.